ABOUT

 I built Future Physical Therapy to increase the availability of Pelvic Health services into an area that is not only lacking in availability of these services, but also has little knowledge of what exactly a Pelvic Floor PT does for our patients.

-Kimberly Molaison, PT, DPT
+Kimberly Abbott, PT, DPT

 Doctor of Physical Therapy